krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.06.08    - version 3.4.1 =
+* Fix           - Fixed an issue that would cause the order review to update indefinitely if the cart contained a subscription product.
+* Fix           - Fixed a fatal error that some sometimes happen when a checkout session is reinitialized.

 = 2022.05.24    - version 3.4.0 =
 * Fix           - Fixed an issue where customer could not change the payment method of an existing subscription to Payson.
 * Enhancement   - Added stacktrace to log for troubleshooting purposes.